 Figure 6.6.2.1-1: Updated VAL user authentication from TS 33.434 [4]

 Figure 6.6.2.1-1 describes the VAL Authentication Framework using the OpenID Connect protocol when using HTTPS as specified in TS 33.343 [4].
-Additionally, at step 5a the SIM-S gets the Avatar/digital asset consumer list from the SEAL server (DACM).
+Additionally, at step 5a the SIM-S gets the Avatar/digital asset consumer list from the SEAL server (DACM) to verify the mapping between allowed user and the metaverse services based on the digital asset profile.

 NOTE: Creation of user list or the asset or avatar profile in SEAL Server (DACM) is not in scope of this solution.

-The VAL profile as specified in table A.2.2.3-1 in TS 33.343 [4] is further extended with the additional claims based on the VAL service i.e., metaverse service as follows:

-Table 6.2.2.1-1: Access token VAL claims